ditchallaway/Hippy-Crack/README.md

           <link rel="stylesheet" href="https://main.css" />
           <script src="https://script.js"></script>
           <style>body { font-size: 10px; }</style>
-          <title>Hydrogen webpage</title>
+          <title>Hippy Crack webpage</title>
         </head>
         <body>
-          <p>Hello from Hydrogen</p>
+          <p>Hello from Hippy Crack</p>
         </body>
       </html>

 ```

 The _generate_ command is more of a lower-level template generator, for a more advanced setup we use the _build_ command for working with more larger projects.
-Find out more in the [Advanced Setup](https://hydrogen-js.netlify.app/docs/advanced-setup) section.
+Find out more in the [Advanced Setup](https://Hippy Crack-js.netlify.app/docs/advanced-setup) section.

-# Advanced Setup | 🎈 Hydrogen
+# Advanced Setup | 🎈 Hippy Crack

 ## Excerpt

-Learn how to use a more advanced setup with Hydrogen
+Learn how to use a more advanced setup with Hippy Crack

 ---
 # ⚙ Advanced Setup

 ___

-If you have not read the [Getting Started](https://hydrogen-js.netlify.app/docs/getting-started) guide, now would be the perfect time!
+If you have not read the [Getting Started](https://Hippy Crack-js.netlify.app/docs/getting-started) guide, now would be the perfect time!
 The Advanced Section builds on top of what we did in the Getting Started section.

 ## Step 1: Setting up a layout